Medicare.gov

 Sometimes

-You generally must get your care and services from doctors, other health care providers, or hospitals in the plan’s network (except emergency or urgent care or out-of-area dialysis).
-In an HMO Point-of-Service (HMOPOS) Plan you may be able to get some services out of network for a higher copayment or coinsurance.
+You generally must get your care and services from providers and facilities in the plan’s network (except emergency or urgent care or out-of-area dialysis).
+In an HMO Point-of-Service (HMOPOS) Plan you may be able to get some services out of network, but you usually pay more.

 Yes

-Each plan has a network of doctors, hospitals, and other health care providers that you may go to.
-You may also go out of the plan’s network, but your costs may be higher.
+Each plan has a network of doctors, hospitals, and other providers that you may go to.
+You may also go out of the plan’s provider network, but you may pay more.

 Yes